 In March 2018, Buffer again decided to make changes to its free plans, this time in terms of features instead of social profiles.
-Whereas the profiles stayed at 3, the free plan will no longer provide custom link shorteners, detailed analytics features, or even an option to add posts to the Queue.
+Whereas the profiles stayed at 3, the free plan will no longer provide custom link shorteners, and detailed analytics features.

 Another user called them out.

 So are you wondering why exactly they did that?